- for Entrepreneurs

 I used to worry about the cost issue around the growing number of journals, but publishers have been making package deals with the online service providers making most of these journals available as part of larger journal subscription packages, which has benefited us all in terms of access (and indexing) of a larger number of journals.

 In 2003 the last prediction was "Getting published should be easier than ever. " That is truer than ever.
 Today estimates put the number of entrepreneurship academics in the world at around 8000.
 Virtually all of them speak or use English, and figure about one-third of entrepreneurship academics worldwide actually do research, based on observation.
-With around 116 journals, there are only 22 researchers per journal (down from 35 in May 2003, 48 in April 2000, 53 in January 1999 and 67 in November 1997) .
+With more than 130 journals, there are only 22 researchers per journal (compared to 22 in January 2012, 35 in May 2003, 48 in April 2000, 53 in January 1999 and 67 in November 1997) .
 That seems like a lot, but recall that most journals publish 20-40 papers a year, and a lot of researchers work in teams.
 Suddenly you can see why papers are in short supply, especially good ones.
 Even saying all academics publish, 8000/116=69 academics per journal, and with a 50-person editorial board, you quickly realize that there are more publishing slots than papers.

 With the involvement of the commercial publishers, who put pressure on editors to keep on schedule, you'd think the standards would drop - but commercial publishers always fear having a journal under their management being called low-quality, so there is a lot of pressure on editors to put in the effort to rework the marginal paper to make it acceptable.
 The standard for a revise and resubmit might be dropping, but the standard for published papers is not.
 That means a lot of editorial board members are spending a lot of time writing "developmental" reviews - reviews telling neophyte research authors how-to to the work they should have done the first time.
 Its tough on reviewers, but good for the field.